 This is the reality that every internet guru, selling you thousands of dollars of bullshit and filming those ridiculous looking three-way kisses at foam parties in Cancun, will gladly lie about.

 Nothing ends well.
 I hate to be the one to tell you, but if you didn’t already know, romantic endings are for Hollywood.
-Real life is dull with grizzly bookends.
+Real life is dull with with a real shit ending.
 I’ve never watched someone die, and my hands carry the softness of a man with intellectual savvy- I’ve never known hard labor, and this is something I appreciate.
 After I scrub diligently for twenty-seconds and dry thoroughly, I enjoy the soft touch of my fingertips on my reasonably ageless face.
 People are shocked that I’m forty- and with a baseball cap turned just slightly askew, I can still fuck reasonably young women.